-To create and use a machine ID template:
+To apply a machine ID template to a package:

-- 1. Use Agent > Create to define an account without installing any agent to a machine.
-This is the definition of a machine ID template. - 2.
-Configure settings for the machine ID template using the standard VSA functions, just as you would a machine ID account with an agent.
-Refer to the agent settings listed above. - 3.
-Use the Create Package wizard in Deploy Agent to use the template as the source machine ID to copy settings from when creating the package to install. - 4.
-Add additional attributes to the package using this same wizard.
+- 1. Use the Create Package wizard in Deploy Agent to use the template as the source machine ID to copy settings from when creating the package to install. - Add additional attributes to the package using this same wizard.
 These additional attributes usually differ from one customer to the next and therefore cannot be usefully stored in the template.